 This far into the season, if you have not done so already, realistically, it is likely too late to make major renovations to reinforce and secure your home.
 True hurricane-proofing is extensive work that should be done far in advance, PRIOR to any hurricane warning.
 However, if/when a storm nears, last minute emergency preparations can help ease the chaos and maintain control of the controllable.

 - Turn on your T.V or radio in order to get the latest weather updates and emergency instructions.
 Pay attention to evacuation notices and be prepared to evacuate at any given time.

 - Ensure all items outside are either brought indoors or secured to the ground.
 Things like patio furniture, garbage bins, grills, lawn accessories, etc. can get picked up in large winds and threaten the safety of property and, more importantly, people.
 Death by flying lawn gnome is not on anyone’s agenda.

 - Check that all your landscaping is free of debris.
 If time permits, quickly prune trees and bushes, and be sure that any large dead branches are disposed.
 Heavy winds can pick up loose debris and endanger people and property.

 - Conduct a visual inspection of all gutters and downspouts.
 They should be cleared of all debris so ensure effective water flow during major rain.
 Water should always flow down and away from the home to avoid water intrusion in the roof and attic.

 - Even outside of hurricane season, homeowners should always be vigilant of potential water intrusion during rain.
-It is important to maintain your property year round to prevent major water damage.
+It is important to maintain your property year round to prevent water damage in heavy NJ rain.